wechaty/plugin-contrib/README.md

 ## Introduction

-Wechaty has a great support for using Plugins by calling `Wechaty.use(plugin)`.
-A Wechaty Plugin is a JavaScript function that returns a function that accept a Wechaty instance.
+Wechaty has a great support for using Plugins by calling `Wechaty.use(WechatyPlugin())`.
+A Wechaty Plugin is a JavaScript function that returns a function which accepts a Wechaty instance.

 The first Wechaty Plugin system was design by our core team developer [@gcaufy](https://github.com/gcaufy) from issue [#1939](https://github.com/wechaty/wechaty/issues/1939)(Wechaty Plugin Support with Kickout Example) to PR [#1946](https://github.com/wechaty/wechaty/pull/1946)(feat: added wechaty plugin).